UltimateGG/TradingViewHook/README.md

 2. Run the bot once to generate the files with `java -jar tradingviewhook.jar`
 3. Input your Binance API key and secret in the `login.yml` file
 4. Customize the `config.yml` file to your liking
+5. Run the bot again with `java -jar tradingviewhook.jar`
-5. Head over to the TradingView web panel, make sure you are on your desired time-frame and coin, add your strategy to the chart, and in the **Strategy Tester** tab, click on the Create Alert button (Alarm Clock)
+6. Head over to the TradingView web panel, make sure you are on your desired time-frame and coin, add your strategy to the chart, and in the **Strategy Tester** tab, click on the Create Alert button (Alarm Clock)

 ![TradingView Setup](addalert.png "TradingView Setup")

-6. In the edit alert modal:
+7. In the edit alert modal:
   - Set the expiration time as far ahead as possible (Or if you have a paid account, check the Open-ended box)
   - Check the **Webhook URL** box
   - Copy the _public_ url given to you by the bot, and paste it into the box below the checkbox